 Here’s a true story from one of our customers.
 A gas explosion resulted in a major power failure downtown, which in turn left the company’s primary data center offline for a week.
 This is a classic example of an IT Disaster – unexpected and unpredictable, disrupting business continuity and affecting Always-On operations.
 We can only imagine how much it could cost that company to stay offline for a week (as much as losing their business, I’d say), if they didn’t have a reliable disaster recovery (DR) plan and an Availability solution to execute this plan.

-A solid DR plan makes your company resilient to IT disruptions and able to restore your services in case of disaster with minimal to no impact on users and business operations.
+A solid Disaster Recovery plan makes your company resilient to IT disruptions and able to restore your services in case of disaster with minimal to no impact on users and business operations.
 It’s not just making regular backups, but a complex IT infrastructure assessment and documenting (including hardware, software, networks, power and facilities), business impact analysis of applications and workloads and planning on staff, roles and risk assessment.
 And above all, there’s an essential testing and exercising of your disaster recovery plan.
 If you don’t test, how would you know that it works as expected?

 Unlike physical infrastructures with all their complexity, virtualization gives more flexibility in management and processes allowing you to do more with less.
 For virtualized data centers, Veeam delivers joint capabilities of enabling data Availability and infrastructure management.
-By using Veeam Availability Suite, you cover multiple points in your DR plan at once and get:
+By using Veeam Availability Suite, you cover multiple points in your Disaster Recovery plan at once and get:

 - Offsite replication with traffic optimization and advanced capabilities